-The list is massive, exceeding 6,000 products.
-It includes olefins, aromatics, alcohols, acetyls, acrylics, anhydrides, glycols and glycol ethers.
+The round three list includes olefins, aromatics, alcohols, acetyls, acrylics, anhydrides, glycols and glycol ethers.
 Nitrogen fertilizers and surfactants are included as well as caustic soda and titanium dioxide (TiO2).

 - Part 4 - If China takes what the administration considers to be retaliatory actions, then President Trump has threatened another round of tariffs on $267bn worth of additional imports.